 , vinegars and spirits.
 Nevertheless pride of place goes to the crispy local apples.

 The Val Martello has a high Alpine microclimate of its own where berries and Alpine herbs can grow in ideal conditions, developing sublime flavours and fragrances.
 Slow ripening berries cultivated at different altitudes have an extended harvesting period.
-Besides the high-quality fruit, local Alpine cheeses and breads, including the Venostan Rye Pair bread, are also much in demand.
-Local cereals such as wheat, buckwheat, barley and rye are still grown in the Venosta Valley, which was formerly known as the ‘Granary of Tyrol’.
-It is also worth noting that the Stallwies Farm in Val Martello (1950 m) is located at the highest altitude in all of Europe.
+Besides the high-quality fruit, local Alpine cheeses and breads, including the Venostan rye pair bread, are also much in demand.
+Local cereals such as wheat, buckwheat, barley and rye are still grown in Val Venosta, which was formerly known as the ‘Granary of Tyrol’.
+It is also worth noting that the Stallwies Farm in Val Martello (1950 m), located at the highest altitude in all of Europe.